 Overview of Distribution System.
 The foundation of the Company's sales philosophy and distribution system is network marketing.
-Under most network marketing systems, distributors purchase products for retail sale or personal consumption.
+Under most network marketing systems, distributors purchase products for retail sale and personal consumption.
 Pursuant to the Global Compensation Plan, products are sold exclusively to or through independent distributors who are not employees of the Company or NSI.
 Distributors contract directly with NSI, and NSI makes such distributors available to the Company through Licensing and Sales Agreements.
+See "--Relationship with NSI."

-Network marketing is an effective vehicle to distribute the Company's products because (i) a consumer can be educated about a product in person by a distributor, which is more direct than the use of television and print advertisements; (ii) direct sales allow for actual product testing by a potential consumer; (iii) the impact of distributor and consumer testimonials is enhanced; and (iv) as compared to other distribution methods, distributors can give customers higher levels of service and attention, by, among other things, delivering products to a consumer's home and following up on sales to ensure proper product usage and customer satisfaction, and to encourage repeat purchases.
-Under most network marketing systems, independent distributors purchase products either for resale or for personal consumption.
+Network marketing is an effective vehicle to distribute the Company's products because (i) a consumer can be educated about a product in person by a distributor, which is more direct than the use of television and print advertisements; (ii) direct sales allow for actual product testing by a potential consumer; (iii) the impact of distributor and consumer testimonials is enhanced; and (iv) as compared to other distribution methods, distributors can give customers higher levels of service and attention, by, among other things, delivering product usage and customer satisfaction, and to encourage repeat purchases.
+Under most network marketing systems, independent distributors purchase products for resale and for personal consumption.